nikigawlik/AIFGHomework/concept.md

 Problems:
  - after explosion the path has to reset
  - steering will often get stuck on walls

  - path following is really shitty

- - path will often clip corners -> expand polygons for collision detection
+ x path will often clip corners -> expand polygons for collision detection